junxit/us-congress-bills-117/metadata.md

 - 2021-06-08 — Introduced in House
 - 2021-06-08 — Introduced in House
 - 2021-06-08 — Referred to the House Committee on Energy and Commerce.
+- 2021-06-09 — Referred to the Subcommittee on Health.
+- 2022-05-11 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2022-05-11 — Subcommittee Consideration and Mark-up Session Held.
+- 2022-05-18 — Committee Consideration and Mark-up Session Held.
+- 2022-05-18 — Ordered to be Reported (Amended) by the Yeas and Nays: 31 - 24.
+- 2022-07-21 — Placed on the Union Calendar, Calendar No. 333.
+- 2022-07-21 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+117-427.
+- 2022-07-21 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+117-427.